Explorer09/cpustress-ubcd/cpustress/readme.txt

 How to edit the CPUstress image?
 ________________________________

-Unpack the cpustress-develop.7z archive (you probably already did this, else you couldn't read this README.
+Unpack the cpustress-2.3.5.7z archive (you probably already did this, else you couldn't read this README.
-$ 7z x "./path/to/file/cpustress-develop.7z"
+$ 7z x "./path/to/file/cpustress-2.3.5.7z"

 Extract the ./build tar archive and the initrd.gz file:
-$ cd cpustress-develop
+$ cd cpustress-2.3.5
 $ tar xvJf build.txz
 $ cd build
 $ cp ../initrd.gz .